Hogarth will eventually get a half-sibling through his mom's marriage to Dean

 When is destroying tanks you often see people leap out of them before they are destroyed.
 Even with his battle programming taking over he is still trying to avoid killing.

-- Well, he didn't do a great job with that- the Patton medium tank has a crew of four, and you only see the what I assume is the commander and driver get out before it's annihilated.
+- Well, he didn't do a great job with that- the Walker-Bulldog light tank has a crew of four, and you only see the what I assume is the commander and driver get out before it's annihilated.

 The giant's arrival on Earth was completely accidental